 - Colonial Voices: Hear Them Speak by Kay Winters, Larry Day.

 - It’s Dec.
 16, 1773 in Boston.
 As dramatic events unfold, meet the people living in Boston – a baker, school teacher, shoemaker, tavern keeper, midwife, barber, blacksmith’s slave, clock maker, silversmith’s apprentice, Sons of Liberty.
 Ethan, the printer’s errand boy, goes through the streets, stopping at shops and homes, delivering messages about the assembly at Old South Meeting House and secret plan of the patriots.
 (Picture book)

 - The Boston Tea Party by Matt Doeden, Charles Barnett III.

 - Graphic novel of historic events at the Boston Tea Party.
 December 16 is the deadline to pay taxes on English tea, stored on three ships in Boston harbor.
 Instead, the colonists destroy the tea, dumping it into the harbor, and disappear into the night.

 Tip: Planning a visit to Boston, you’ll need a fun place to stay.
-Check out our Travel for Kids selected list of Boston family hotels.
+On Travel for Kids find our selected list of Boston family hotels.